 We have tailored this free online course especially for eye health professionals and it has been designed with optometrists and orthoptists in mind.

 The training aims to equip the sector with the skills and confidence to deliver best practice smoking cessation brief advice to patients.

 You must complete the Smoking Cessation Brief Advice Essentials learning module before being able to complete the eye health extended learning module.
 It takes approximately one hour to complete both modules.
 The training has been accredited with the Australian Orthoptic Board and Optometry Australia for one CPD point.

 Duration: Approximately 1 hour.

-- The training is free for Victorian and SA optometrists, and Victorian orthoptists.
+Cost: The training is free for VIC, SA and WA leaners.

 - Understand who is smoking and which priority populations have higher rates of smoking.

 - Understand the negative impacts of smoking on health outcomes.

 - Know how to provide fast, simple and effective brief advice in a supportive non-judgemental manner.

 - Understand the important role of multi-session behavioural intervention (such as Quitline) and how to refer.